 2. Use a Handheld Shower Sprayer

-Of course, they’re also great for bathing yourself, pets, and kids as well.
+Of course, even aside from speeding up rinsing the shower and tub, they’re also great for bathing yourself, pets, and kids as well.

 What we’re currently using: Moen 26112 Engage Magnetix Six-Function 5.5-Inch Handheld Showerhead with Magnetic Docking System.